-Giles specialises in catastrophic personal injury and clinical negligence claims.
+Giles took silk in 2019.
+He specialises in catastrophic personal injury and clinical negligence claims and won the Chambers and Partners Personal Injury/Clinical Negligence Junior of the Year award in 2018.
 He has a healthy claimant / defendant split of work, acting in claims of the highest value and complexity.
 Giles is currently engaged in several cases worth in excess of £10 million including claims involving, brain damage, limb amputations and severe spinal injuries.
-It is a mark of his expertise that he often acts alone, against parties represented by silks.
-Recent settlements acting for the claimant have included £7 million in a Cerebral Palsy birth injury claim.
+Recent settlements acting for claimants have included numerous multimillion £ awards in cases involving, Cerebral Palsy, Erbs Palsy, severe brain damage, Cauda Equina Syndrome, paralysis and amputations.

-Giles has extensive experience and expertise fighting trials as he relishes taking on difficult liability issues.
-Indeed his trial advocacy has been recognised in Chambers and Partners where he was described in 2017 as “An all-round excellent advocate”.
+Giles has extensive experience and expertise fighting trials as he relishes taking on difficult liability issues for both Claimants and Defendants.
+Indeed his trial advocacy has been recognised in Chambers & Partners where he was described in the 2018 edition as "An all-round excellent advocate" and in Legal 500 2019 as being "able to take a witness apart in cross examination in minutes".

-In addition to his clinical negligence and personal injury work, Giles also does professional negligence and civil fraud work.
+In addition to his clinical negligence and personal injury work, Giles also has an expertise in professional negligence and civil fraud work.
 His professional negligence work includes claims against solicitors, veterinary surgeons, insurance brokers and surveyors.

 "Giles applies his in-depth knowledge systematically and he is a great speaker."
 Ben Pepper, Senior Solicitor, Bolt Burdon Kemp